-Jay & Jay Industries was tasked with liaising with Silt fencing contractors to design and oversee multiple silt fencing runs to channel run off water from site.
-Once effective control of run off was installed J&J took charge of pumping the standing water from pits through dewatering bags and directing the flow to the second of the proposed location of Silt and Sediment booms.
+Jay & Jay Industries was tasked with liaising with Silt fencing contractors to design and oversee multiple silt fencing runs to channel runoff water from the site.
+Once effective control of runoff was installed J&J took charge of pumping the standing water from pits through dewatering bags and directing the flow to the second of the proposed location of Silt and Sediment booms.

 The next stage of the project was the supply and installation of 2 separate locations of Silt and Sediment booms in Coomera River.
-Because of the large scale development water was flowing into Coomera River 300 meters apart.
-Two separate large plums of milky water was highly visible to motorists travelling the M1 and residents living along the Coomera River.
+Because of the large-scale development water was flowing into Coomera River 300 meters apart.
+Two separate large plums of milky water were highly visible to motorists traveling the M1 and residents living along the Coomera River.

-Section A was an existing storm water outlet of around 1800mm, across a stretch of beach where the tide was 3m daily.
-Careful installation was required to protect local wild life and because of the risk that the Boom would become lodged during low tide.
-Custom furling was used to provide an angled batter to mimic the fall of land.
+Section A was an existing stormwater outlet of around 1800mm, across a stretch of beach where the tide was 3m daily.
+Careful installation was required to protect local wildlife and because of the risk that the Boom would become lodged during low tide.
+Custom furling was used to provide an angled batter to mimic the fall of the land.

-Section B was originally used as the preferred site to direct the run off through the dewatering process.
-This was also the developers planned section of road way and park land that was to be completely excavated to lay large pipe and connect site storm water drains.
-90meters of boom was required to provide adequate catchment of sediment prior to and during the excavation process.
+Section B was originally used as the preferred site to direct the runoff through the dewatering process.
+This was also the developers planned section of roadway and parkland that was to be completely excavated to lay large pipe and connect site stormwater drains.
+90meters of the boom was required to provide adequate catchment of sediment prior to and during the excavation process.